Molecular insight on ultra-confined ionic transport in wetting films: the key role of friction: Materials and methods

 The random ionization of surface groups is performed in three independent ways on each face, resulting in six independent wetting film configurations at constant $N_{w}$.
 Unless stated otherwise, error bars on measured quantities $\mathcal{M}$ represent the standard error over these six realizations, i.e., $\Delta \mathcal{M} = \mathrm{std}(\mathcal{M}) / \sqrt{6}$, where $\mathrm{std}(\ldots)$ denotes the standard deviation.

 We used the TIP4P/2005 water model \cite{abascal_2005_tip4p} to simulate water molecules.
 The SHAKE algorithm \cite{Ryckaert_1977_shake} was used to rigidify the water molecules.
 The TIP4P/2005 model is one of the most accurate \cite{Zaragoza_2019_TIP4P} and has been widely used to study confined systems such as water in carbon nanotubes \cite{Dix_2018_TIP4P,mendonca_2020_TIP4P}.
 The cations were described using the Madrid force field, based on the TIP4P/2005 model and using a scaled charge of $0.85$ electron units for ions \cite{Zeron_2019_Madrid, blazquez_2022_Madrid}.
 This approach provides accurate modeling of solution properties, such as density at high concentrations, viscosity, and solubility.
+As a validation of the implementation, we computed the bulk diffusion coefficient of Na$^+$, K$^+$, Li$^+$ and H$_2$O for these specific force fields.
+The obtained values (see table S5 in the \textit{supplementary material}) are in good agreement with previous studies \cite{abascal_2005_tip4p,Zeron_2019_Madrid}.
+More details can be found in the \textit{supplementary material}.
 Additionally, the Interface Force Field \cite{emami_2014_FF} has been used for the liquid-solid interaction parameters.
-This force field has been shown to provide a good description of ion adsorption on charged amorphous silica \cite{dopke_2019_IFF}.
+This force field has been shown to provide a good description of ion adsorption on charged amorphous silica when combined with the same water model as in the present study, namely TIP4P/2005 \cite{dopke_2019_IFF}.
+Compared to classical force fields used to model silica, such as ClayFF, which show good agreement with experimental bulk properties \cite{Mishra2017}, the Interface Force Field was specifically designed and benchmarked to reproduce interfacial properties of silica in contact with water, such as water adsorption isotherms and water contact angles \cite{emami_2014_FF}.
 Lastly, the cutoff parameter for the interaction potential between atoms is set to $\qty{10.0}{\angstrom}$ and long range coulomb interactions are computed thanks to the particle-particle/particle mesh (PPPM) method \cite{Hockney_1988_PPPM} with a relative error in forces set to $10^{-6}$.